-Unfortunately, when it comes to penises, the dominant cultural narrative is that bigger is better.
+Unfortunately, when it comes to penises, the dominant societal narrative is that bigger is better.
 While that's certainly not true, that doesn't stop men from internalizing that idea.
-And a quick search through Reddit or YouTube will show what some men are doing in response to this pressure: a potentially dangerous practice known as "jelqing."
+And a quick search through Reddit or YouTube will reveal what some men are doing in response to this pressure: a potentially dangerous practice known as "jelqing."

 Jelqing is a penis enlargement technique that involves squeezing and stretching the penis in a manner similar to masturbation.
 According to Jelqwiki (yes, that's a thing), there are two popular techniques.
 The first one involves making an "O" with your thumb and index finger and using it to stretch the shaft.
 The second is called the "pincher," and it involves placing your thumb on the bottom of the shaft while the index finger goes on top and moving the fingers in a pinching motion.